EricLBuehler/mistral.rs/docs/CMD_LINE_DOCS.md

 Options:
   -t, --tok-model-id <TOK_MODEL_ID>
-          Model ID to load the tokenizer from [default: HuggingFaceH4/zephyr-7b-beta] --tokenizer-json <TOKENIZER_JSON>
+          Force a base model ID to load the tokenizer from instead of using the ordering file --tokenizer-json <TOKENIZER_JSON>
           Path to local tokenizer.json file.
 If this is specified it is used over any remote file -m, --quantized-model-id <QUANTIZED_MODEL_ID>